List of Catan products

+Catan, originally known as The Settlers of Catan, (Note: Die Siedler von Catan, /de/) is a 1995 multiplayer board game designed by Klaus Teuber.
+It has since spawned a series of games spanning multiple media, most of which have been designed principally by Teuber.

 Expansions and Extensions

 Published by Kosmos in 1995, The Settlers of Catan is the first of the Catan game series.
 The original game is expanded upon by expansions and extensions: the former adds new gameplay to Settlers, while the latter adds the ability to add two more players to the game, creating a game for six players.
 The 5-6 player extension of the base game itself was released in 1996.
 As of 2017, there are four expansions to Settlers, adding new gameplay to the core game, and each expansion has a matching extension.
 Gameplay for 5-6 players with expansions require the extensions for both the base game and the expansion(s) involved.

 Catan: Seafarers

 Introduced in 1997, Catan: Seafarers adds the element of sea travel to the basic Settlers game.
 The 5-6 player extension was released in 1999.

 Catan: Cities & Knights

 Released in 1999, Cities & Knights vastly changes the original design of the Catan rule mechanics to expand the role of the cities.
 It adds barbarian attacks, metropolises, a merchant, commodity production, and physical knights to the primary rules.
 The 5-6 player extension was released in 2000.